 - The Virginia legislature adopted his resolutions known as the Virginia Resolves that were soon published in other colonies.

-- The resolutions clearly declared that according to British law, only Virginia’s own elected representatives have the right to impose internal taxes on Virginians.
+- The resolutions declared that according to British law, only Virginia’s own elected representatives have the right to impose internal taxes on Virginians.

 - The speeches and resolutions of Patrick Henry helped the American position to be effective against taxation without representation.